mbandyo/Insurance-Claims-Analysis/README.md

 # Insurance Claims Analysis
 This project includes analyzing vehicle accident insurance claims in multiple US states for period covering January 01 - March 01 2015.
 The analysis involves building a model to flag potential fraudulant claims.
 ## Motivation
+Almost all (49 of 50) US state make auto insurance mandatory.
+Auto insurance is a major expense for car owners in the United States.
+Not only is insurance expensive, it’s almost always necessary.
+49 out of the country's 50 states make car insurance compulsory for every road user, with only New Hampshire making the possession of auto insurance optional and allowing drivers the choice of driving uninsured.
 The following statistics is sourced from policygenius.com website.
 ### Car insurance statistics: by the numbers
 * $239 billion (The amount the auto industry generated in 2019 in written premiums).